-Department of Archaeology PhD positions available
+Department of Archaeology PhD positions available in Jena

 The Department of Archaeology is offering up to five 3-year funded PhD positions.
 The following fields are eligible: biomolecular archaeology, palaeoproteomics, ZooMS, anthropogenic extinctions, environmental change, archaeobotany, Palaeolithic archaeology, and geoarchaeology.
 Candidates are sought who can propose innovative research projects in these areas that will contribute to the four main themes of the Department of Archaeology: Biological and Cultural Diversity, the Anthropocene, Climate and Society, and Globalisation.
 For more information on what these themes entail, please visit our webpage.